The 20/4/10 Rule for Car Buying

 However, always be honest with yourself about what you can truly afford!

-Our car affordability calculator automatically applies the 20/4/10 rule to help you determine how much car you can safely afford based on your income.
+Our 20/4/10 rule calculator automatically applies all three components of the rule to show you exactly how much car you can safely afford based on your income.